hesamsaeedi55/ios-Music-Streaming-App/README.md

 # ios-Music-Streaming-App
 A music social network (real-time) app for streaming musics and sharing musical taste among users.
 A platform that gives users information about artists, and users can listen to the music of the artists included in the application either for free or purchasing a subscription or purchasing an album or music tracks and also creating playlists.

+# SOME EXAMPLES OF FEATURES

+- Follow Artists and Browse In App
+- Download Musics and Save
+- Search Among Artists, Songs and Albums
+- Login
+- Creating Playlist In App

+# DOCUMENTATION

+- Class Diagram (In App & Database)
+- Real-time Database (Firebase)
+- Layered Architecture
+- Example Of Sequence Diagram

 # Follow Artists and Browse In App

 https://user-images.githubusercontent.com/118046088/207150817-997732aa-22d0-4adf-9d01-6bfa4d9cdb40.mov